AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: Experiments and Results

 \subsection{Experimental Setup}

-We evaluate four representative large audio–language models, including Qwen2-Audio-7B~\cite{chu2024qwen2}, Voxtral-Mini-3B-2507~\cite{liu2025voxtral}, Aero-1-Audio~\cite{mandel2023aero}, and Kimi-Audio-7B~\cite{ding2025kimi}, on the proposed AMPBench.
+\paragraph{Models and Evaluation Protocol.} We evaluate four representative large audio–language models, including Qwen2-Audio-7B~\cite{chu2024qwen2}, Voxtral-Mini-3B-2507~\cite{liu2025voxtral}, Aero-1-Audio~\cite{mandel2023aero}, and Kimi-Audio-7B~\cite{ding2025kimi}, on the proposed AudioMotionBench.
 All models are tested in a zero-shot setting without any fine-tuning or adaptation.
 Each system receives binaural audio together with the motion-related question following the QA formats introduced in Section~\ref{sec:Benchmark}.
 Responses are normalized into canonical labels (\texttt{A–D} or \texttt{TRUE/FALSE}) using a rule-based parser, and any unrecognized output is counted as incorrect.
 Accuracy is averaged over three random seeds and across all task variants, following standard benchmark evaluation.

-To reduce randomness from decoding, we repeat each evaluation with three different random seeds and average the results.
+\paragraph{Decoding and Reporting Details.} To reduce randomness from decoding, we repeat each evaluation with three different random seeds and average the results.
 Unless otherwise specified, we report mean accuracy and its standard deviation across seeds.
 All models are run with temperature $T=0$ for maximum determinism, and we keep decoding parameters (maximum length, stop tokens, etc.) consistent across tasks and models to ensure fair comparison.